 Historical Records Committee

 The Standing Committee on Historical Records was established.
 W.A.
 Dreyer was the original chair and remained so until 1975.
-Who's on HRC today?
-See our new website for details.

 The Agroecology Section will promote an understanding of the importance of the application of ecological concepts and principles to the design and management of sustainable Agroecosystems among ecologists, agriculturists, and members of related disciplines.